Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Based on 4 people.

-Price for 2 people US$ 680 per person
+Price for 2 people US$ 760 per person

-Price for 3 people US$ 610 per person
+Price for 3 people US$ 710 per person

 As we operate the Salkantay Trek ourselves, we have available departure dates for the whole year.
-Indeed if you prefer to join a group, here our confirmed reservations for departure dates 2019:
+Indeed if you prefer to join a group, here our confirmed reservations for departure dates 2024:

 A new and amazing trek!
 Come and hike Salkantay (“the savage one”).
-Reach Machu Picchu in a different and spectacular way by trekking through valleys, grasslands, snowcarpets, cloud forests and steamy jungles.
+Reach Machu Picchu in a different and spectacular way by trekking through valleys, grasslands, snow carpets, cloud forests, and steamy jungles.

 The famous Salkantay Trek, recently named among one of the best treks in the world by National Geographic Adventure Travel Magazine, is a trek connecting the city of Cusco with Machu Picchu.
-It runs approximately 60 km (35 miles) through the high Andean peaks, cloud forests and steamy jungle.
+It runs approximately 60 km (35 miles) through the high Andean peaks, cloud forests, and steamy jungle.

 Itinerary